The most read book in the world is a book about God

 The Bible has been translated into Danish from the original Hebrew and Greek texts.
 The Evangelical Lutheran Church uses the authorised Bible which is published by the Danish Bible Society.
 Another translation into Danish is the Bible in everyday Danish published by the publishing house Scandinavia.

 During an ordinary Sunday service there are three Bible readings: one from the Old Testament, one from one of the Gospels in the New Testament and a second reading from the New Testament, often from one of the letters written by the apostles to the first Christian churches.
 At Pentecost, some parishes have readings in several other languages than Danish.
 The readings for each Sunday of the church year can be found in Danish in the Danish Hymnbook (pages 979-1313).
-When a pastor prepares his sermon for a specific Sunday he takes his point of departure in the same Gospel text as his colleagues that same Sunday.
+When a pastor prepares his sermon for a specific Sunday s/he takes her/his point of departure in the same Gospel text as her/his colleagues that same Sunday.
 This does not mean, of course, that all sermons on a particular Sunday are identical.